 Campgrounds For You and Your Dog

-With over 350 private campground and RV parks located throughout British Columbia, you and your dog are certain to have a unique and memorable camping trip while having comfort and convenience, in B.C.’s natural outdoors.
-Most private parks welcome dogs but require they be leashed, and not left unattended.
-Some may have dog designated areas.
-It is advised you contact the private campground and/or RV park to enquire about dog rules before booking.
+With over 350 private campgrounds and RV parks throughout British Columbia, you and your dog are certain to have a memorable camping trip while having comfort and convenience.
+Most private parks welcome dogs but require they be leashed and not left unattended, and many have designated off-leash areas.
+Contact the campground and/or RV park to enquire about dog rules before booking.

-There are more than 340 campgrounds and 6,000 kilometres of trails giving campers and their dog unprecedented opportunities to enjoy a diverse range of magnificent outdoor settings, from camping in mountainous terrain to setting up camp on a shoreline.
+There are more than 644 provincial parks with 6,000 kilometres of trails in BC, giving campers and their dogs unprecedented opportunities to enjoy a diverse range of sniffing adventures.

 All provincial park vehicle accessible campgrounds allow dogs.
 However, they must be leashed and cannot be left unattended.
 In general, dogs are not permitted in public areas such as day-use spots, beaches, picnic areas or washrooms and shower buildings.
 Many parks have special beaches and even fenced in sections for off-leash play; check the park’s guidelines ahead of time or upon arrival.

 The BC Provincial Government maintains more than 1,200 recreation campsites under its Recreation Sites and Trails BC program.
 These are located on Crown land outside of parks and settled areas.
 Also known as forestry campsites, they are less busy and more rustic and remote than provincial and private parks and suitable for campers who seek a natural setting and aren’t afraid to rough it (or ‘ruff it’ in this case).